Jellwood/Jellwood.github-io/docs/posts.md

 use and document the scientfic method in development.
 Ultimately, the only thing that can truly be defined as a "silver bullet" can only be a silver bullet for the beasts we face in our own environment.

+_**HW3**: Chapters 11 & 12_

+11.4: The one thing in common that all architectures that are designed to support software fault tolerance is that they are all geared at redundancy with regards to operation.
+Any architecture that provides fault tolerance has the ability to run the operation multiple times and then compare the different answers to determine whether there had been any failure at any part of the calculations.
+As well, some systems also have backups so that in the event of a failure of the primary system, the secondary system can perform the calculations necessary to aborting the program without loss of life.

+11.7: N-version programming for controlling a radiation therapy machine is arguably a very bad idea.
+The problem inherent in using N-version programming as a control system.
+First, the idea of using N-version programming would require much more development teams and the cost of development would go up disproportionately.
+While radiation therapy software is extremely safety-critical, self-monitoring architecture would provide much more robust protection.
+In addition, it is far more important that a radiation therapy machine is reliable, and works under the assurance that the program is correct, as opposed to available.
+Availability is far less important in terms of the operation of radiation therapy, because radiation therapy issues can lead to serious injury or death.

+11.9: A program that requires a large amount of availability should have robust exception handling because exceptions allow for the program to avoid error conditions that would otherwise crash the program.
+Having an excess of these inputs that cause crashing ultimately undermines the goal of availability and without those exceptions, attackers could leverage these values to bring down services, antithetical to availability.

+12.4: Five functional requirements that would be generated from the safety requirements would be that (1) the program will be able to determine the track segment light and ensure the signal is red, (2) the program must be able to accurately determine the speed that the train is moving, (3) the program must be able to determine the speed limit that a track has, (4) the program must be able to ensure that the comparisons between the speed and the speed limit are accurate, and (5) the program must be able to employ the brakes quickly and effectively without causing harm to the train or the passengers inside.